Bee Connected.

 A honeybee colony can consist of anywhere from 20,000 to 80,000 bees!
-What makes them so special, wonderful and important?
+What makes them so special and important?
 Explore below to learn all about honeybees and their almost magical wonders.

 All bee species go through a complete metamorphosis which consists of four distinct stages.
 Read on for more information about the life cycle of a honeybee.